BxNxM/micrOS/README.md

 > **Coming soon - youtube channel**

-- [1] How to deploy device
+- [1] Prepare micrOS devToolKit for deployment
 	- Windows / Mac tutorial
 - [2] How to OTA update device
-	- Windows / Mac tutorial
 - [3] Widgets and Load Modules via micrOS Client
 	- How to get available module list
 	- Overview of micrOS Client UI